 If you cannot find the private key, go back to Google Cloud Platform service accounts, select your project (if not already selected), use the option button on the right of the service account and click "Create Key".
 Select P12 or JSON and download the key file.

-If your Google Workspace system is brand new or for, any reason, the users / resources / Groups / Shared Drives being migrated have not been created in Google Workspace, CloudM Migrate can create your users for you.
-Simply go to advanced settings, to the User Options section and enable Create Users/Resources/Groups/Shared Drives.
+If your Microsoft 365 system is brand new or for any reason the users being migrated have not been created in Microsoft 365, CloudM Migrate can create your users for you.
+Simply go to advanced settings, to the user settings section and enable Create Users.